[This text is also available in Swedish here]

 While standing in line at the checkout counter, patiently waiting for my turn at the cashier, I more or less consciously scrutinized a few of those in front of me.
 On the surface, everyone looked perfectly normal.
 Neither happy nor sad, angry or visually displeased.
 We all had that bland, neutral look from what had been an unusually cold and windy spell.

-No one seemed to be capable of any violence, except maybe when the person in front forgot to use the square rubber divider stick on the conveyer belt to separates their stuff they’d just taken out of their red plastic roller carts from the guy behind.
+No one seemed to be capable of any violence, except maybe when the person in front forgot to use the square rubber divider stick on the conveyer belt to separate their stuff from the guy behind.